 Management Summary

-In collaboration with the National Register , the Belgian Crossroads Bank for Social Security (CBSS) is leading a crucial initiative to modernise its personal data services.
-As the primary sources of personal data in Belgium, these institutions have traditionally provided data through uniform service protocols.
+In collaboration with the National Register , the Belgian Crossroads Bank for Social Security (CBSS) is leading a crucial initiative to modernise its person data services.
+As the primary sources of person data in Belgium, these institutions have traditionally provided data through uniform service protocols.
 The new approach aims to transition to more modern web service protocols.

 With this note, prepared by members of the Interfederal Collaboration for E-Government (ICEG), we propose a pathway to establish a comprehensive data standard for natural persons.
 ICEG provides funding for this initiative, which has already been financed by the federal government, the regions, and the communities, ensuring support at all administrative levels.

-The goal is to develop a formalised personal data model that can serve as a common foundation across these services and those to be created by other service integrators.
-By standardising the structure of personal data, both current and historical, ICEG ensures interoperability across various government platforms, facilitating improved service delivery and decision-making.
+The goal is to develop a formalised person data model that can serve as a common foundation across these services and those to be created by other service integrators.
+By standardising the structure of person data, both current and historical, ICEG ensures interoperability across various government platforms, facilitating improved service delivery and decision-making.

-It is essential for all ICEG partners that the National Register and the Belgian Crossroads Bank for Social Security (CBSS) commit to shaping and implementing this data standard.
+It is essential for all ICEG partners that the National Register and the Belgian Crossroads Bank for Social Security (CBSS) commit to shaping and implementing this data standard in the future.

 All involved partners firmly believe this will contribute to implementing the Interoperable Europe Act, a strategic cooperation mechanism focused on interoperability across the European Union.